stat545ubc-2023/assignment-b1-nmhowes/README.md

 # STAT 545B - Assignment 1
 #### This repository is for Assignment 1 of STAT 545B.
 ### __Introduction__
-This data analysis investigates building a function and providing exmaples and tests that further solify a successful function.
+This data analysis investigates building a function and providing examples and tests that prove a successful function.

 This analysis demonstrates the ability to use various dplyr functions, testthat and ggplot to create a function.

 ### Files in Project Folder

-AssignmentB1_NH: This file pertains to Assignment 1 which includes the AssignmentB1_NH.Rmd, mAssignmentB1_NH.md and AssignmentB1_NH_files/figure-gfm which includes the figures generated on R.
+AssignmentB1_NH: These files pertain to Assignment 1 which includes the AssignmentB1_NH.Rmd, mAssignmentB1_NH.md and AssignmentB1_NH_files/figure-gfm which has the figures generated on R.

 ### How to Run Code in Files